BedirK/SQL_Studies/README.md

 # SQL_Repo-Assignments

-Coursera.org - SQL for Data Science Course Assignments (Level 1-2-3)
+Coursera.org - SQL for Data Science Course Assignments (Levels 1-2-3)

 All of the questions in this assignment refer to the open source Chinook Database.